Updated with new Onboarding Templates - at bottom of article.

 The almighty (and incredibly dusty) handbook has gotten a digital makeover.
 Cloud-based documents and interactive checklists now help teams to quickly and easily navigate complex processes and vast amounts of information.

-Protip: We've recently launched Goplaceless, a comprehensive program to provide structure when transitioning traditional roles to remote work.
+Protip: Take a peak at Trainual for help in keeping all your documentation in one virtual location.
+We've also recently launched Goplaceless, a comprehensive program to provide structure when transitioning traditional roles to remote work.
 Our remote handbook helps you develop the start-to-finish documentation best suited to your company.

 These are the steps taken to ensure that information is conveyed and that opportunities exist to provide feedback and ask questions.
 The process and schedule for your firm could include a mix of meetings, check ins, emails, Slack messages, etc.